zhangyudongUSTC/FedProST/README.md

 # Data
-All the datasets involved in the experiment, i.e., Chengdu, Shenzhen, PEMS-BAY and METR-LA, are available online.
+All the datasets involved in the experiment, i.e., KnowAir and Covid-TX, are available online.
 <br />Feel free to download the data from [datasets](https://drive.google.com/file/d/16xbiRvh5jJx2A4Swv9dEMEz_Y0AEoQTM/view).